jlahman/3DAW/README.md

 # 3DAW

+## Contributing:
+To push changes, make a fork, branch your test code, make sure it works, submit a pull request to master.

+## Install method:
+There are two ways to build the projec:
+2. With JUCE as the gui
+2. As a CLI app with no GUI

 To install with a gui, open the juice project file with projucer and build. to install without a gui, follow the building instructions using make.

 Dependencies are the same for both, except the no gui doesn't require juce

 ## Building:
 ### Dependencies: